nutritionfactsorg/daily-dozen-localization/README.md

 _Notes:_

 † - The `App Store` column provides a links to example localized webpages.
-Every Daily Dozen application contains all published translations so that the user can have access to any of the translations anywhere in the world.
-The Daily Dozen application either (1) uses the language set for the device or (2) uses English if the device language is not available.
+Every Daily Dozen application contains all published translations so that the user can have access to any of the in-app translations anywhere in the world.
+The Daily Dozen application is either (1) based on the user's language setting for the device or (2) uses English if a dialect for the device language is not available.
 For Apple iOS version 13 or newer, the user can _set the language on a per application basis_ in the iOS Settings app.

 <!-- Afrikaans: Namibia (af-NA), South Africa (af-ZA) -->
 [locale-af]:Languages/Afrikaans